Matoley/PubMed_Discovery_Engine/README.md

 4. ****Generating Novel Hypothesis****
    The program feeds the most promising correlations based off BioBERT vectors (embeddings) to a specially biomedical tuned LLM (BioGPT).
 The model is prompted to provided plausible hypothesis that relate to the given entities.

+This project utilizes the following open-source frameworks and models:

+* **scispaCy**
+    Neumann, M., King, D., Beltagy, I., & Ammar, W. (2019).
+ScispaCy: Fast and Robust Models for Biomedical Natural Language Processing.
+[Link to Paper](https://doi.org/10.18653/v1/W19-5034)

+* **BioBERT**
+    Lee, J., et al. (2020).
+BioBERT: a pre-trained biomedical language representation model for biomedical text mining.
+[Link to Paper](https://doi.org/10.1093/bioinformatics/btz682)

+* **BioGPT**
+    Luo, R., et al. (2022).
+BioGPT: Generative Pre-trained Transformer for Biomedical Text Generation and Mining.
+[Link to Paper](https://doi.org/10.1093/bib/bbac409)

+Thank you to **Dr. Alexander Varshavsky** for his guidance and feedback that assisted in evaluating the uses of this tool

+****

 ## Set up